the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log(yearToday);
 ~~~~~~~

 Against ones expecations this prints "199130" and not 2021.
 Whenever a string is involved, the arithmetic `+` operator becomes a string operation like we have learned before.
-Thus every number just gets concatenated.
+Thus every number just gets coerced and concatenated to the string(s) if string(s) are part of the operation.
 Changing all variables to number data types fixes this issue:

 {title="index.js",lang="javascript"}
 ~~~~~~~